TheOdinProject/ruby-exercises/README.md

 This folder contains a Gemfile, which tells bundle which gems to install locally and makes them available for use in that directory.
 In this case, we are installing RSpec, which is a popular Ruby testing framework.

+If you receive an error message about problems with your bundler, enter the error message under odin-tech0support on our discord and see if someone else has solved that problem already.
+You can also find the Bundler documentation [here](https://bundler.io/doc/troubleshooting.html).

 Verify that the installation was successful by simply running the following command:

     bundle exec rspec